Timsey/starter-academic/content/home/experience.md

     location: Amsterdam
     date_start: '2017-09-01'
     date_end: '2019-02-01'
-#    description: Taught electronic engineering and researched semiconductor physics.
+#    description: Engineer and consultant on a variety to topics from object detection to NLP.

 #    description: |2-
 #    Responsibilities include: